 Tom St. Amand eventually joined the animation process and actually animated the last ‘flying’ shots at night, after Ralston had set them up during the day.
-Most of the flying shots were ultimately and relatively easy to film; it was not the case, however, for the shots of the Dragon falling out of the sky, covered in smoke.
+Most of the flying shots were ultimately and relatively easy to film; it was not the case, however, for the shots of the dragon falling out of the sky, covered in smoke.
 On stage, a descending smoke bomb (by pyrotechnician Thaine Morris) was filmed.
-Ralston’s task here was to match the Dragon’s movement to the smoke’s.
-The movement was then repeated via motion control, and a small light attached to the Dragon provided a ‘glowing’ chest — adding visual validity to the Dragon as the source of the smoke.
-Further embers detaching and flying off of the Dragon were added to the shot by Loring Doyle.
+Ralston’s task here was to match the dragon’s movement to the smoke’s.
+The movement was then repeated via motion control, and a small light attached to the dragon provided a ‘glowing’ chest.
+Further embers detaching and flying off of the dragon were added to the shot by Loring Doyle.

 A custom back-lit fluorescent bluescreen was used for the final battle, both for the creature and actors.
 “It was a very complex sequence,” Muren said.
 “Not many films end with ten minutes of bluescreen actors in front of created backgrounds.”
 The background eventually ended up to be a dark sky with ‘boiling clouds’.
 The background plates for the cloud formations were filmed in Hawaii.